Oilers win 16th straight by pouncing on Predators 4-1 - Hockey

-Ryan Nugent-Hopkins and Zach Hyman also scored for the Oilers (29-15-1) who became just the third team in NHL history to have a streak hit the sweet 16 mark — the Columbus Blue Jackets won 16 games in 2016-17, and the Pittsburgh Penguins won a record 17 straight in 1992-93.
+Leon Draisaitl had a goal and two assists and Ryan Nugent-Hopkins and Zach Hyman also scored for the Oilers (29-15-1) who became just the third team in NHL history to have a streak hit the 16 game mark — the Columbus Blue Jackets won 16 games in 2016-17, and the Pittsburgh Penguins won a record 17 straight in 1992-93.

+“It’s special,” Draisaitl said.
+“It takes a lot of good efforts and a lot of good games to get to that number.
+We have been a bit sloppy the last three games but have obviously had some individual performances that have gotten us the wins.
+You need that sometimes too.
+It’s been a great stretch for us.”

-The Oilers are now 24-3-0 in their last 27 games and have gone a franchise-record 14 consecutive games allowing two or fewer goals.
+The Oilers are now 24-3-0 in their last 27 games — the third team in NHL history to do that as well — and have gone a franchise-record 14 consecutive games allowing two or fewer goals.

+“It’s exciting, obviously it’s a great run, obviously the goalies have played great,” McDavid said.
+“This past week wasn’t our best hockey and we found a way to get three wins, which is a great sign.
+We’ve gotten great goaltending, the back end has been good, the kill has been amazing, those are all good things.”

+Oilers goalie Stuart Skinner made 29 saves to improve to 19-2 in his last 21 starts.

 Colton Sissons scored for the Predators (26-22-1), who have lost three of their last four.